cytan2020/cytan2020/Lab 2.4 - Services.md

 # Lab 2.4 - Services

 In this lab, you will need to:
-* Create services imperatively and declaratively
+* Create ClusterIP services imperatively and declaratively
 * View and inspect the services that are currently in the namespace
 * Adding pods to a particular service
 * Delete service